insigmo/wirehole_easy/README.md

 ### Additional Settings and Considerations

 Discuss any additional settings such as Docker secrets, umask settings, user/group identifiers, adding clients, modifying DNS providers, and networking considerations.
 Make sure to update any instructions to match the current setup.

----

-### Support and Updates

-Provide information on how to access the shell while the container is running, view logs, update containers, and handle frequently asked questions.
-Ensure all the commands and steps are updated to reflect the current versions and practices.

----

-###### Acknowledgements

-Credit to LinuxServer.io for their maintenance of the Wireguard image and other contributions to the project.